tomeshnet/p2p-internet-workshop/module-5/README.md

 - Connect to the node
 - SSH into the node
 - Run small web server
-- Run BWM-NG
+- Run `bwm-ng`
 - Stream a video file that is located on a node's local webserver and observe the metrics
-- Use TC to limit the bandwith and observe what and how the metrics change
+- Use `tc` (Traffic Control) to limit the bandwidth and observe what and how the metrics change

 Discuss results in larger group and ask the following questions: